alpacahq/user-docs/content/trading-on-alpaca/orders.md

 closing orders is called a take-profit order, which is a limit order, and the other is called a stop-loss order, which is either a stop or stop-limit order.
 Importantly, only one of the two exit orders can be executed.
 Once one of the exit orders is filled, the other is canceled.
+Please note, however, that in extremely volatile and fast market conditions, both orders may fill before the cancellation occurs.

 Without a bracket order, you would not be able to submit both entry and exit orders simultaneously since Alpaca's system only accepts exit orders for